osmandapp/web/main/docs/user/map/map-context-menu.md

 <InfoIncompleteArticle/>

+> *This article was last updated in January 2023.*

 ## Overview

 Map Context menu provides information about selected object on the map.
 It can also be used to build a route to a selected location.